Skip to main content

 APPLIST_SMASTARTTIMECALCULATORActivates the SMA Start Time Calculator application in SMAServMan.ini.
 Blank: Not Selected, 1: Selected.
 Default value: 1

-CONNECTCONFIG_SQL_AUTHENTICATIONDetermines if the installation will use Windows Authentication or SQL Server Authentication when connecting to the specified SQL Server and SMA OpCon Database.
-Blank: Use SQL Server Authentication, 1: Use Windows Authentication
+CONNECTCONFIG_SQL_AUTHENTICATIONDetermines whether the installation uses Windows Authentication or SQL Server Authentication when connecting to the specified SQL Server and SMA OpCon database.
+Blank: SQL Server Authentication, 1: Windows Authentication

-CONNECTCONFIG_SQL_CONFIGURATIONDefines if the SQL Server High Availability option is used.
+CONNECTCONFIG_SQL_CONFIGURATIONDefines the SQL Server high availability option.
 Valid values: AlwaysOn, Mirroring, and None.

 CONNECTCONFIG_SQL_DATABASEDefines the SMA OpCon database name to create or upgrade.
-This parameter is required.
-The value must be a string.
+Required.
+Must be a string.

-CONNECTCONFIG_SQL_PASSWORDDefines the password to use with SQL Server Authentication.
-This parameter is required when the CONNECTCONFIG_SQL_AUTHENTICATION parameter is set to Blank (SQL Server Authentication).
+CONNECTCONFIG_SQL_PASSWORDDefines the password for SQL Server Authentication.
+Required when CONNECTCONFIG_SQL_AUTHENTICATION is blank (SQL Server Authentication).

-CONNECTCONFIG_SQL_PORTDefines the port number used for connecting to the server.
-This parameter is required when the CONNECTCONFIG_SQL_PORT_USE parameter is set to 1 (Selected).
-Range: 1 - 65535
+CONNECTCONFIG_SQL_PORTDefines the port number for connecting to the server.
+Required when CONNECTCONFIG_SQL_PORT_USE is set to 1.
+Range: 1–65535

-CONNECTCONFIG_SQL_PORT_USEDetermines whether or not a custom port number will be used to connect to the server.
+CONNECTCONFIG_SQL_PORT_USEDetermines whether a custom port number is used to connect to the server.
 Blank: Not Selected, 1: Selected

 CONNECTCONFIG_SQL_SERVERDefines the name of the SQL Server hosting the SMA OpCon database.